 - Bleeding inside the eye.

 - Posterior capsular opacification.
 This condition is also known as a secondary cataract that involves clouding of the lens capsule, and is one of the more common complications of cataract surgery.
+This can be treated with an in office laser procedure.

 This is suspected when the eye pressure is elevated.
 If this occurs after cataract surgery, it is usually one of three forms: